• Free shipping on all orders

 Final Thoughts

 Cats get pink eye from various sources, including viruses, bacteria, dirt, allergies, entropion, and several more.
-In most cases, it’s rather straightforward to help a cat with pink eye to get better, but always contact your vet for help.
+In most cases, it’s rather straightforward to help a cat with pink eye to get better, as long as you contact your vet for help.
 If left untreated, pink eye can have serious consequences for your cat, so treating it as soon as you see the signs is highly recommended.

 The good news is that, in most situations, your cat will recover quickly.
 Some cats, however, especially those with feline herpes, might get pink eye more often than others.
 Whatever the case with your cat, we hope the information we shared today has been helpful and answered all your important questions.